In Him Ministries:

 ──✧❅✦❅✧──

-Understanding how God's covenants worked is foundational to our ability to understand God's Word and the plan of salvation.
+Understanding how God’s covenants worked is fundamental to our ability to understand God’s Word and the plan of salvation.

 God speaks to us today through His New and eternal covenant.
 The purpose of the Old Covenant law was to demonstrate man’s inability to fulfill God’s standard of righteousness (Rom.
 3:20; 5:20; 7:1-7; Gal.
 3:19, 24; 1 Tim.
 1:9).
 Christ has set us free from the Old Covenant Law to be justified by His New Covenant, law of grace (Gal.
 5:1-4; Eph.
 2:8-10; Rom.
 3:24-26; John 8:32-36).
 As Christians, we can trust that God will keep His promise to bring an end to sin and make all things new again.
 God’s revelation is progressive and Jesus Christ is God’s greatest revelation to the human race.
 Jesus said that all of the scriptures referred to Him and what He has accomplished for us (Deut.
 18:15; Matt.
 5:17-18; Luke 24:27,44; John 1:1-3; 5:39, 46; 2 Tim.
 3:16-17).

 Thank God we live under the New Covenant today.
 My prayer for you is that you will come to know Jesus Christ as your personal, Lord and Savior.
-All the covenants in the Bible find their fulfillment in Him.
+All the covenants in the Bible find their fulfillment in Him and the work He did for us.

 References: